 A polar bond is formed when electrons are unequally shared between twoatoms.
 Polar covalent bonding occurs because one atom has a stronger affinity for electrons than the other (yet not enough to pull the electrons away completely and form an ion).
 In a polar covalent bond, the bonding electrons will spend a greater amount of time around the atom that has the stronger affinity for electrons.
 A good example of a polar covalent bond is the hydrogen-oxygen bond in the water molecule.

 Water molecules contain two hydrogen atoms(pictured in red) bonded to one oxygen atom (blue).
 Oxygen, with six valence electrons, needs two additional electrons to complete its valence shell.
 Each hydrogen contains one electron.
 Thus oxygen shares the electrons from two hydrogen atoms to complete its own valence shell, and in return shares two of its own electrons with each hydrogen, completing the H valence shells.
+The primary difference between the H-O bond in water and the H-H bond is the degree of electron sharing.
+The large oxygen atom has a stronger affinity for electrons than the small hydrogen atoms.
+Because oxygen has a stronger pull on the bonding electrons, it preoccupies their time, and this leads to unequal sharing and the formation of a polar covalent bond.

 For you to have some covalent fun, enjoy this song about covalent bonds. :)